luckboy/espact/README.md

 A target in an YAML list can be represented by a list.
 The first element of this list is a package path and the second element of this list is the target name.
 If the list has one element, the target name is `build`.
-The target can be presented by a text if rule of this target and a rule with this list are in same package.
+The target can be presented by a text if the rule of this target and a rule with this list are in same package.
 This text is name of this target.

 Shell commands are executed in the work directory.
 All results of execution of rules should be in this directory.
-This directory will contain the `targets` with files of made targets after execution of rules.
+This directory will contain the `targets` with files of made targets after making of targets.

 Also, files of package rules are Jinja2 template of YAML file.
 In other words, you also can use features of Jinja2 in these files.